rafid29mehda/All-About-ECG/Feature Extraction/README.md

 6. **Visualize**: We plot the ECG with red dots for R peaks and green dots for T peaks to see the results.

 #### What You’ll See
-When you run this code:
+When we run this code:
 - It prints the QRS amplitudes (in millivolts) for each R peak.
 - It classifies the T-wave shape for each T peak (e.g., “Positive (Peaked)” or “Negative (Inverted)”).
 - It shows a plot of the ECG signal with marked R and T peaks.

 **Practical Note**: T-wave shape analysis is simplified here.
-In research, you might analyze the full T-wave morphology (e.g., area under the curve or symmetry) using more advanced methods.
+In research, we might analyze the full T-wave morphology (e.g., area under the curve or symmetry) using more advanced methods.

 ---